rcuanico/UsingMVVM/README.md

-This is a simple simulation of a login app in android.
+This is a simple simulation of a login Android App.

 Here is the only credentials that would work:
 * Username: admin